Minouche Shafik: Academic work

-She has authored, edited, and co-authored a number of books.
-She authored Prospects for the Middle East and North African Economies: from Boom to Bust and Back?
-(14 editions, 1997 to 2016) and Economic Challenges Facing Middle Eastern and North African Countries (14 editions, 1997 to 2016).
+Shafik has authored Prospects for the Middle East and North African Economies: from Boom to Bust and Back?
+(1998) and What We Owe Each Other: A New Social Contract for a Better Society (2021).
+She was also the editor of Economic Challenges Facing Middle Eastern and North African Countries (1998).

-She has written articles for a number of publications, including Oxford Economic Papers, The Columbia Journal of World Business, The Middle East Journal, Journal of African Finance and Economic Development, World Development, and the Journal of Development Economics.
-She contributes to a blog with other heads of development agencies at Ideas4development.org.
+She has written articles for publications including Oxford Economic Papers, The Middle East Journal, Journal of African Finance and Economic Development, World Development, and the Journal of Development Economics.